-Northeastern’s MS in International Business (MSIB) is designed for globally-focused individuals who want to begin careers in international business.
+Northeastern’s Master of Science in International Business is designed for globally focused individuals who want to begin careers in international business.

 The Master of Science in International Business program can be completed in one year of full-time study or in two years for part-time students.
 You will have the unique opportunity to live and learn in the heart of Boston; home to one of the largest, most vibrant, and highly-regarded global marketplaces in the U.S. and the economic and cultural hub of New England.